maddigits/maddigits.github.com/_posts/2012-11-23-dotfiles-are-meant-to-be-forked.md

 it offers many advantages such as: Faster, Improved tab completion, Improved globbing, Improved array handling, Fully customisable"_.

-But, well, I didn't know where to start.
+But, well, I didn't knew where to start.
 So, I forked [oh-my-zsh][ohmyzsh] project.
-I use it for a while, also did a contribution that troll everyone (that's another story), but well, it has so many thing I didn't use, and doesn't had a simple way to share config files across computeres.
+I've used it for a while, also did a contribution that troll everyone (that's another story), but well, it has so many things I didn't use, and it doesn't had a simple way to share configuration files across computers.

-Then I see [holman's dotfiles](http://github.com/holman/dotfiles) and it was perfect!
+Then I see [holman's dotfiles](http://github.com/holman/dotfiles).
+And it was perfect!
 Except for the fact that it was full of Mac OSX-related things.

 So I tweaked, removed, tweaked, cleaned-up, tweaked, etc etc, and there it is, my all-new